Our old friend overwhelm

-This seemingly simple “trick” has paid off handsomely for me and for the startups I’m advising.
-Suddenly stuff that has been sitting on the back burner gets done, and although progress still seems slow it’s a lot faster than I’ve experienced before.
+This seemingly simple "trick" has paid off handsomely for me and for the entrepreneurs I'm working with.
+Suddenly stuff that has been sitting on the back burner gets done, and although progress still seems slow it's a lot faster than I've experienced before.

 Getting that one thing done

 But just picking one thing to get done doesn't really get a lot of results if we don't change the way we work.
 I've adopted the following strategy:

 Nothing else before 10:00 am (at the earliest).